 What is an FBO?

 The acronym FBO stands for “Fixed Base Operator”.
-In business aviation, FBOs are terminals for private jets and their passengers.
+In business aviation, FBOs are terminals for business jets and their passengers.

-– To welcome passengers before or after their flight in a dedicated VIP terminal, separate from commercial airliner terminals;
+- Welcome passengers before or after their private flight in a dedicated VIP terminal, separate from commercial airliner terminals, even in public and international airports.

-– The second is to provide airport assistance to private jet operators.
-This can include the reception of flight crews, or the refuelling, de-icing, maintenance and hangar parking of aircraft.
+- Providing airport assistance to private jet operators, including a multitude of aviation services such as reception of flight crews, or the refueling, de-icing, maintenance and hangar parking of aircraft.

 There are currently more than 17,000 FBOs for private jets worldwide, including 4,000 in the United States.

-What sort of service can I expect in an FBO?
+What services can I expect in an FBO?

-After you have made your booking, we will give you the address of the FBO you will have access to before boarding your flight.
-AEROAFFAIRES is happy to organise your transfers.
-If you have a preference, depending on the services available, you can choose which FBO you wish to use.
+After you have made your private charter booking, we will give you the address of the FBO you will have access to before boarding your flight.
+AEROAFFAIRES is happy to organize your transfers.
+If you have any preferences, depending on the available services, you can choose which FBO you wish to use.

 As soon as you arrive at the FBO, you will be greeted at the entrance by the reception staff.
-Your luggage is taken care of and loaded onto the private jet.
+Your luggage is taken care of and loaded onto the business-jet.
 You can meet the pilot of your aircraft who will fill you in on all the flight details.

 A moment of relaxation in a reserved area